SpaceCowboy-71/EBPE-exam-questions-answered/EBPE-2023-exam-questions-answered.md

 1. **Sketch simple lab test equipment to measure the biochemical methane potential.**\
    Continuous or batch tests possible.

    ![Sketch of lab equipment](markdown-images/lab-equipment.png)

 2. **In which sectors can biogas technology be applied and what different biogas substrate types do you know?**
    - Sectors: Renewable energy, biogas as a fuel - agriculture, industry, landfill, sewage, transport
-   - Crop silage (maize, grass, rye, ...), energy crops (sunflower), organic waste from household and industry (whey, slaughterhouse), manure, sewage sludge
+   - Crop silage (maize, grass, rye, ...), energy crops (sunflower), organic waste from household and industry (whey, slaughterhouse), manure, sewage sludge, garden & park cuttings
 3. **Sketch a scheme of a biogas plant (agricultural or waste treatment) including peripheral components.**\
-   Biogas plant Strem (grass silage, corn silage):
+   Biogas plant located in Strem (grass silage, corn silage):

    ![Biogas plant Strem (grass silage, corn silage)](markdown-images/biogas-plant-grass-corn-silage.png)

 4. **What kind of benefits can biogas offer (to a company or society)?**
    - Renewable energy from waste with a high, not yet fully used potential
    - Biofuel with large GHG reduction